jimsenglee/EventManagementSystem/README.md

 # Event Management System

-This is a web-based Event Management System developed as part of my Final Year Project (FYP).
-The system is designed to streamline the process of managing events, bookings, and related activities for an organization or institution.
+This is a web-based Event Management System designed to streamline the process of managing events, bookings, and related activities for an organization or institution.

 ## Features